nowatermelon/skyrim/README.md

 The steps are the same as installing, you can use the same paths, provided that you have kept the previous `downloads` folder.

 Any custom files not included in the modlist ***will be deleted*** during updates.
-To keep the mods you've added, you must add the [NoDelete] prefix to their names.
+To keep them, add the [NoDelete] prefix to their names.

 With each release, I provide baseline `profiles` and `overwrite` files on [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063).
-Back up your current saves and overwrite the default one if you want to use them.
+Back up your own saves first, then use them to replace the provided ones if you want.

 ---